 Reduced file redundancy: ECM system helps eliminate content this is siloed.
-It also assists in managing and maintaining content repository on a single platform.
+It also assists in managing and maintaining a content repository on a single platform.

 Better team collaboration: ECM software ensures quick access to the shareable digital content so that your team members can be on the same page.

-Businesses around the world are creating all forms of sharable content to ensure the information flow and collaboration.
+Businesses around the world are creating all forms of sharable content to ensure information flow and collaboration.
 Paper-based content often leads to the mounting pile of paper, which is not just cumbersome but expensive to manage.
-Just imagine the pile of paper your organization has created with all those resumes, vendor contracts, invoices and a lot more.
+Just imagine the pile of paper your organization has created with all those resumes, vendor contracts, invoices, and a lot more.

-When you deploy content management tools, processes like capturing information, storing electronic files, archiving the documents, sharing, publishing and securing these become a breeze.
+When you deploy content management tools, processes, like capturing information, storing electronic files, archiving the documents, sharing, publishing and securing these, become a breeze.